mentat-is/gulp/README.md

 - **High-Speed Multiprocessing Engine**: Gulp's engine is designed for speed, offering fast ingestion and querying capabilities through multiprocessing.
 - **Query using SIGMA rules**: Gulp supports querying using Sigma Rules, allowing for easy, one-click queries with thousands of rules in parallel.
 - **Collaboration Platform**: Gulp includes a collaboration platform, enabling teams to work together on the same incident.
 Features include note-taking, highlighting, and link adding.
-- **Innovative UI**: Gulp's user interface includes a zoomable timeline for visualizing events, making it easier to understand and analyze incidents.
+- **Innovative UI**: Gulp's user interface includes multiple on-screen per-context(i.e. a log source) zoomable timelines for visualizing events, making it easier to understand and analyze incidents.
 - **Scalable**: Gulp is designed with scalability in mind.
 As your data and team grow, you can simply add more cores to increase parallel ingestion and query capabilities, and more OpenSearch and PostgreSQL hosts.
 This makes Gulp a flexible solution that can adapt to your evolving needs!
 - **Python based**: Gulp is written in Python, leveraging open-source libraries whenever possible.
 This maximizes ease of adoption from the community, as Python is widely used and understood.
 - **UI clients**: While [a full fledged web-ui](https://github.com/mentat-is/gulpui-web) is in the works, in the meantime you can use most of the features using the .NET client we use ourself to testdrive during development.